 Many Truvada defective drug lawsuits have been filed against Gilead for failing to warn patients about the adverse side effects of Truvada, including a class-action lawsuit in California.

 Drug companies have a legal responsibility to warn consumers about the risks of taking their drugs.
-The disclosures will help doctors make better recommendations and allow patients to make their own informed decisions.
+The disclosures will help doctors make better recommendations and allow patients to make informed decisions.
 But drug manufacturers know that doing so can deter people and hurt their profits.Lawsuit Claims: Safer Drug Withheld

-A considerable part of the failure to warn lawsuit deals with Gilead’s concealment of the safer drug, TAF.
+A considerable part of the failure to warn lawsuit deals with Gilead's concealment of the safer drug, TAF.
 Studies found that TAF is less toxic and more easily absorbed in the body.
 The drug company had been examining TAF even before Truvada was approved by the FDA.
-But Truvada and other TDF-based drugs had only recently been patented with years of protection against generic brands.
+But Truvada and other TDF-based drugs had recently been patented with years of protection against generic brands.
 Also, TDF was the dominant HIV treatment drug, which allowed the drug company to charge higher prices.
-That’s why Gilead covered up TAF rather than release the studies that found the new drug was the safer alternative to TDF.Gilead Unveiled TAF
+That's why Gilead covered up TAF rather than release the studies that found the new drug was the safer alternative to TDF.Gilead Unveiled TAF

-The concealed development of TAF not only suggests that Gilead knew TDF carried major risks, but it also severely injured those who took Truvada and other TDF-based drugs.
+The concealed development of TAF not only suggests that Gilead knew TDF carried significant risks, but it also severely injured those who took Truvada and other TDF-based drugs.
 For years, the victims were put at risk for bone fractures, osteoporosis, lactic acidosis, kidney damage, and renal failure because Gilead wanted to make more money until the patent on Truvada ran out.Compensation for Truvada Patients

 Truvada patients had likely suffered severe injuries and incurred high medical bills.
-Filing a Truvada injury lawsuit against Gilead can help recover compensation for the losses, pain, and suffering that the patients have sustained.
+Filing a Truvada injury lawsuit against Gilead can help recover compensation for the losses, pain, and suffering the patients have sustained.

 The compensatory damages include: